Anwarvic/BertPuncCap/README.md

 > - BertPunc doesn't provide any pre-trained model, while this model provides many.

+> ## Working Example
+>
+> You can check this [notebook](https://colab.research.google.com/drive/13BHlf9ZSN9bfF_gHckq8ur9U5jiTn0gz?usp=sharing) for the different ways for which you can use this model; also for how to get the confusion matrix of different classes.

 ## Prerequisites
 To install the dependencies, run the following command:
 ```